johan-andersson01/johan-andersson01.github.io/_posts/2018-04-13-distilled-notes-on-doing-good-better.md

 > Every one of us has the power to save dozens or hundreds of lives, or to significantly improve the welfare of thousands of people.
 We might not get books or films written about us, but we can each do an astonishing amount of good, just as Schindler did.

-MacAskill recommends 4 main points that you can do in order to make a difference.
+MacAskill recommends four main points that you can do in order to make a difference:

 1. Establish a habit of regular (effective) giving.
-Remember that [committing yourself to payments or savings in beforehand increases your chance of success](https://eml.berkeley.edu/~webfac/emiguel/e271_s04/SEED.pdf).
+Remember that [committing yourself to payments or savings in beforehand increases your chances for success](https://eml.berkeley.edu/~webfac/emiguel/e271_s04/SEED.pdf).
 2. Write down a plan of how you are to incorporate effective altruism into your life.
 3. Join the effective altruism community
-4. Tell others about the idea of giving effectively.
+4. Tell others about the idea of Effective altruism or giving effectively.

 You don't have to follow those four points, but if you feel empowered by the idea that you can make a big postive change in other people's lives then consider doing at least one or two of those points.